 Moreover, we strive to create an environment where students have the opportunity to engage in hands-on learning so they can immediately apply the concepts they learn in the classroom to their professional workplace.

 The Stillman School maintains professional accreditation from the Association to Advance Collegiate Schools of Business International, a distinction earned by less than 5% of the world’s business schools.
-We are also among the select group of schools that have achieved both business and accounting accreditation.
-Students in AACSB-accredited programs are sought out by recruiters from top companies worldwide.
+We are the only Accounting program in Northern New Jersey with AACSB business and accounting accreditation.

 Vibrant learning centers

 Stillman students sharpen their knowledge and skills in vibrant learning centers such as the Market Research Center, Trading Room, Micah Center for Business Ethics, Center for Entrepreneurial Studies, and Sharkey Sports Polling Institute—the first and only university-based and student-operated ongoing polling service to delve into the multibillion-dollar sports industry.